in Horticulture -Job Trainer

 If you are currently enrolled at high school or college, you are NOT eligible.

-The course will start the Tuesday the 20th of July 2021.
-This is the first Tuesday after school holidays.
+The course will start the Tuesday the 27th of July 2021.
+This is the second Tuesday after school holidays.

 It will run one (1) day a week for approximately 38 weeks (excluding school holidays and public holidays)